ScratchY98/Nwagyu/src/guide/apps/chipexa.md

 Chipexa is a CHIP-8 hex editor and emulator for NumWorks: write CHIP-8 programs opcode by opcode directly on your calculator, then run them instantly.
-Unlike the [CHIP-8](./chip-8.md) emulator that only plays existing ROMs, this app is made for *writing* CHIP-8 programs on the go — no computer needed.
+This app is made for *writing* CHIP-8 programs on the go — no computer needed.

 ## Features